wearetriple/web-defaults/data.md

 <details open>
 <summary>React with React Router DOM v6</summary>

-First start with the entry point of your app: the Route State:
+First, start with the entry point of your app: the Route State:
 - It has an initial fetch in the loader.
-- It fetches todos based on slug of the current page.
+- It fetches todos based on the slug of the current page.
 - It connects the server state to the route state.
 - It connects a layout to the route.
 ```ts